 Coming up with “why” you might want to do a cash or cashless exercise of your stock options is easy.
-But equally important, and potentially scarier, is knowing “how” to do your exercise.
+But equally important is knowing “how” to do your exercise.

 With a cash exercise, the goal is often to maximize the amount of stock you hold.
 All else being equal, a cash exercise allows you to retain more shares of stock than a cashless exercise.

 Why Do a Cash Exercise Instead of a Cashless Exercise?

 A cash exercise could make sense if you believe the stock price will go up.
 However, employee stock options do not guarantee a stock price that goes up.
 In fact, it is possible that your stock price can go down and that you can lose some, or all, of your money.

 A cash exercise also means that you will need to come to the table with the requisite cash to buy shares (and maybe cover the pending tax due to your exercise).
 There may be several ways to obtain the cash you need due to the exercise, including but not limited to: